kruegerstephen/assignment1/bio.md

 Hey

 My name is Steve and I'm originally from Philadelphia.
-I just spent the last 6 months working for Panera in Boston, programming their mobile-website.
-I loved it so much that I decided to focus on it, so I'm really excited to learn how to build a website from the start.
+I just spent the last 6 months working for Panera in Boston, programming their mobile website.

+When I'm home, I go Backpacking multiple times a month in the summer.

+I love music.
+I generally listen to folk, hip hop, and electronic music.

 I'm really into film.
 My favorite Directors are probably Lynch and Tarkovsky.

-I come from huge family; my extended family is over 90 people.
+I come from a huge family; my extended family is over 90 people.